numediart/TIPAA-SSL/DEPLOYMENT.md

 # this is for deploying the release e.g. v1.3.0
 # git checkout v1.3.0

-# this is for deploying the branch new_model
-# git checkout new_model
 ```

 Download models (charsiu and wav2vec2, you can see that in the download_models.py file what is being downloaded)